samply/bridgehead-deployment/README.md

         * Select "Beitreten" to receive an email with the API key to paste under "Status", then select "Aktivieren"
         * At least, **send an email** to `feedback@germanbiobanknode.de` with `your used email address` and `desired biobank name`

+* Activate Monitoring (Heidelberg will send a test query periodically to send you an email if errors occur)
+    * [Open][connector-config] to enable three buttons under "Übermittlung von Metadaten" and scroll down to save with button "Speichern"

 ## Manual installation